robfinch/Qupls/README.md

 This is overridden by the thread selection above.

 ### Register File
-The register file is 12r4w (12 read ports and 4 write ports).
-Previously the register file was 16r4w but the extra four ports are not needed most of the time.
+The register file is 16r4w (16 read ports and 4 write ports).
+Register file read ports are dynamically connected; up to 64 read port requests are fed into a 4:1 mux.
 (The number of read and write ports on the register file is configurable).
 There are now queues for writing and demultiplexing of read ports for reading.

 #### Scalar Register File
 The register file contains 32 architectural registers, and is unified, supporting integer and floating-point operations using the same set of registers.
-All 32 registers may be assigned by the compiler without restriction excepting for r0 as noted above.
+All 32 registers may be assigned by the compiler without restriction.
-There is only a suggested usage of r30 for the stack pointer.
+There is only a suggested usage of r31 for the stack pointer.
 Any register may be used.
 There is no longer a register dedicated to refer to the stack canary or instruction pointer.
+Instruction pointer may be selected as a base register for memory operations - register code 62.

 #### Vector Register File
 There are 32 vector 256-bit wide (4x64-bit chunks) registers and is unified, supporting integer and floating-point operations using the same set of registers.